 These people can end up with three or four kidneys in their bodies because doctors usually don't take the old organs out.
 (While these organs don't work, they generally don't cause any harm or discomfort, either.)

 6. It's possible to get more than one new organ.

 Some people need more than one new organ at the same time — a heart and lungs, for example, or a kidney and a pancreas.
 Others need different organs at different times in their lives.

 For these groups, surgeons can sometimes transplant different organs at once or over time.

 For one thing, new surgical techniques make it possible to remove living donor kidneys laparoscopically (that is, through a few small incisions rather than a single large one).
-In some cases, surgeons can remove a donor’s kidney through a single small incision inside the belly button, leaving virtually no visible scar.
-(Fayek was the first in Illinois to use this technique, called single-incision laparoscopic surgery, or SILS.)
+This results in faster recovery.

 For that reason, researchers have focused on creating drugs that block these different pathways.
-"Today," Fayek says, "if the standard drugs don’t work as well for someone, we have many more options."
+"Today," Hollinger says, "if the standard drugs don’t work as well for someone, we have many more options."

 8. You will receive the same medical care whether or not you are an organ donor.